 - a.
 Form.
-Use Form 12 to prepare a Joint Pretrial Order. - Adapt it within reason to accommodate the nature and complexity of the case. - b.
+Use Form 12 to prepare a Joint Pretrial Order.
+Adapt it within reason to accommodate the nature and - Adapt it within reason to accommodate the nature and complexity of the case. - b.
 Same-day filings.
 When filing the Joint Pretrial Order on the CM/ECF system, attach the pretrial filings set out in Section 21. - c.
 Responsibility.
 All lead counsel must sign the Joint Pretrial Order.